arangodb/arangodb/Documentation/Books/AQL/Examples/RemoveVertex.md

 **Note**: The query has to be adjusted to match a graph with multiple vertex/edge collections.

-For example, the [city graph](../../Manual/Graphs/index.html#the-city-graph) contains several vertex collections - `germanCity and frenchCity` and several edge collections -  `french / german / international Highway`.
+For example, the [city graph](../../Manual/Graphs/index.html#the-city-graph) contains several vertex collections - `germanCity` and `frenchCity` and several edge collections -  `french / german / international Highway`.

 ![Example Graph2](../../Manual/Graphs/cities_graph.png)

 To delete city **Berlin** all edge collections `french / german / international Highway` have to be considered.
 The **REMOVE** operation has to be applied on all edge collections with `OPTIONS { ignoreErrors: true }`.
-Otherwise the query would stop once a key in a collection, where it does not exist, should be removed.
+Not using this option will stop the query whenever a non existing key should be removed in a collection.

     @startDocuBlockInline GRAPHTRAV_removeVertex3
     @EXAMPLE_AQL{GRAPHTRAV_removeVertex3}
     @DATASET{routeplanner}
-LET keys = (FOR v, e IN 1..1 ANY 'germanCity/Berlin' GRAPH 'routeplanner' RETURN e._key) LET r = (FOR key IN keys REMOVE key IN internationalHighway
+LET edgeKeys = (FOR v, e IN 1..1 ANY 'germanCity/Berlin' GRAPH 'routeplanner' RETURN e._key) LET r = (FOR key IN edgeKeys REMOVE key IN internationalHighway
         OPTIONS { ignoreErrors: true } REMOVE key IN germanHighway OPTIONS { ignoreErrors: true } REMOVE key IN frenchHighway OPTIONS { ignoreErrors: true })